cheeseformice/backend/CONTRIBUTING.md

 ### Did you write a new feature, modification, bug fix, or updated/added translations for the website or API?

-* Open a new GitHub pull request in its corresponding repository (the API is hosted [here](https://github.com/cheeseformice/backend))
+* Open a new GitHub pull request in its corresponding repository (the website is hosted [here](https://github.com/cheeseformice/cheese.formice.com))

 * Ensure the PR description is clear and precise about the problem and solution.
 Include the relevant issue number if applicable.